 Usually, the cause is a disorder that makes blood more likely to clot, such as the following:

-Symptoms vary somewhat depending on whether they appear suddenly or develop more slowly.
+Symptoms vary somewhat depending on whether the blockage develops slowly or occurs suddenly.

 Doctors suspect the Budd-Chiari syndrome in people with either of the following: